deepaksingh-thg/subscriptions-system-design-task/SYSTEM_DESIGN_TASK_BRIEF.md

 You are designing a Subscription Service for an ecommerce platform.

 The Subscription Service is the source of truth for subscription state.
-It is responsible for creating subscriptions during checkout, orchestrating recurring renewals, and managing the subscription lifecycle.
+It is responsible for creating subscriptions during checkout, orchestrating recurring order generations, and managing the subscription lifecycle.

 You do not need to produce a perfect architecture.
 Focus on the overall design, service interactions, data ownership, failure handling, and the trade-offs behind your decisions.